Holy Spirit grad Mike Adams a step away from the big leagues

 The Phillies promoted the Holy Spirit High School graduate and relief pitcher to the Triple-A Lehigh Valley IronPigs late Thursday night.

-Lehigh Valley was scheduled to host the Scranton Wilkes-Barre RailRiders in the first of a three-game series at Coca Cola Park in Allentown, Pa., on Friday night.
+Lehigh Valley was scheduled to host the Scranton Wilkes-Barre RailRiders in the first of a three-game series at Coca Cola Park in Allentown, Pennsylvania, on Friday night.

 The Phillies signed Adams in January after watching him pitch at a showcase event at Maplezone Sports Institute in Philadelphia.
 Adams’ fastball hit 98 mph.
 Most baseball prospects are signed in their teens or early 20s.

-Adams excelled at Holy Spirit High School, graduating in 2012.
-He went on to pitch at Wagner College in Staten Island, New York, where he had 11 career wins and 161 career strikeouts.
+Adams excelled at Holy Spirit High School and graduated in 2012.
+He went on to pitch at Wagner College in Staten Island, New York, where he had 11 career wins and 161 strikeouts.

 After college, Adams pitched for the Rockland Boulders in the independent Canadian American Association.

-But his hopes of a professional career seemed to end when he and 2011 St. Augustine Prep graduate Ed Charlton opened the BPC in 2017.
-Adams settled into a baseball life where he pitched for the Margate Hurricanes in the ACBL and studied pitching with the goal of helping to train young pitchers at the BPC.
+But his hopes of a professional career seemed to end when he and 2011 St. Augustine Prep graduate Ed Charlton opened the Baseball Performance Center in Pleasantville in 2017.
+Adams settled into a baseball life in which he pitched for the Margate Hurricanes in the Atlantic County Baseball League and studied pitching with the goal of helping to train young pitchers at BPC.

 MMcGarry@PressofAC.com